HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **Step 2:** Fill in the sharding key used by the sharding table

 **Step 3**: Check "Open Global Unique Constraint" by default.
-For a specific description of global unique constraint, please refer to the relevant chapter of *Distributed Transactional Database HotDB Server [Standard] Function Manual*.
+For a specific description of global unique constraint, please refer to the relevant chapter of [Standard](standard.md) document.

 **Step 4**: Select the sharding mode, which is Auto Sharding by default.